alireza-fa/ghofle/README.md

 # Ghofle

-### In this repository, you can see part of the source code of the lock project
+### In this repository, you can see part of the source code of the ghofle project

 # Running the Project:
 To run the project, you need to create a .env file in the project's root directory and enter the required values.
 (Instructions are provided below)